-Islanders fire head coach Capuano; assistant GM Weight takes over
+Islanders fire coach Jack Capuano; assistant GM Doug Weight takes over

 Weight, 45, has been with the Islanders in an executive and coaching capacity since retiring in 2011.
 Snow said his relationship with all players, including Ladd, was positive and that he called captain John Tavares and others to inform them of the “organizational decision” to fire Capuano.

-“Obviously with the career he’s had in the game of hockey at all different levels, the success he’s had behind the bench as an assistant coach, the work he’s done with me in the front office, he’s well-respected by everyone in that room,” Snow said of Weight.
+“Obviously with the career he’s had in the game of hockey at all different levels, the success he’s had behind the bench as an assistant coach, the work he’s done with me in the front office, he’s well respected by everyone in that room,” Snow said of Weight.

 Snow said assistant coach Bob Corkum would move down from the press box to the bench as part of the restructuring.
 And he expects Capuano, who had been with the organization since 2005-06, to do well in his next job.